 The Hon Bernard Charnwut CHAN, GBS, JP

 The Hon CHAN is a deputy to the National People's Congress of China and the Convenor of the Non-official Members of Hong Kong's Executive Council.
 He is also a former member of Hong Kong's Legislative Council (1998–2008).
-A graduate of Pomona College in California, the United States, he is the President of Asia Financial Holdings Limited and Asia Insurance Co.
+A graduate of Pomona College in California, the United States, he is the President of Asia Financial Holdings Limited and Chairman of Asia Insurance Co.
 Limited.
-He is Chairman of the Committee on Reduction of Salt and Sugar in Food, Chairman of the Steering Committee on Restored Landfill Revitalisation Funding Scheme, Chairman of Hong Kong Palace Museum Limited and Chairperson of the Hong Kong Council of Social Service.
+He is Chairman of Hong Kong Palace Museum Limited, Chairman of the Executive Committee of the Hong Kong Chronicles Institute and Chairperson of the Hong Kong Council of Social Service.
 He is also Chairman of the Hong Kong - Thailand Business Council and an advisor to Bangkok Bank (China) Co.
 Limited.
-Mr CHAN chairs The Jockey Club CPS Limited Advisory Committee.

 (In alphabetical order of last names)